-According to many experts recurrent urinary tract infections (rUTIs) are becoming more and more common worldwide.
-Around 60% of women will experience symptomatic acute bacterial cystitis in their lifetime.
+According to many experts, recurrent urinary tract infections (rUTIs) are becoming more common worldwide.
+Around 60 per cent of women will experience symptomatic acute bacterial cystitis in their lifetime.
 It is estimated that 20 to 40 per cent of women who have had one previous cystitis episode will likely experience another one, of that number 25 to 50 per cent will experience multiple recurrent episodes.

-The following five tips have been compiled after speaking with Victoria Ashley who has experienced rUTIs for almost 20 years, Melissa Kramer, founder of Live UTI Free, an online patient advocacy group and James Dickenson, professor of family medicine and community health sciences at the University of Calgary.
+The following five tips have been compiled after interview with Victoria Ashley who has experienced rUTIs for almost 20 years, Melissa Kramer, founder of Live UTI Free, an online patient advocacy group and Dr. James Dickenson, professor of family medicine and community health sciences at the University of Calgary.

 - Educate yourself with reliable information